Squarespace vs. WordPress vs. Wix — SEO Comparison

 Search engine optimization (SEO) and keyword rankings are largely based on factors outside of your website platform.

-With that being said, each platform has its own distinctions.
+With that being said, each platform has its own distinctions, which we'll cover here.

 What is search engine optimization (SEO)?